ddlee96/RepData_PeerAssessment1/PA1_template.md

 ```
 The mean of total steps taken per day is 9354.2295082, and the median is 10395.

 ## What is the average daily activity pattern?
-prepare table for average steps across days of every 5-min interval
+### Prepare table for average steps across days of every 5-min interval

 ```r
 table2 <- Act %>%